Get,

 7. Avoid foods high in preservatives

 Processed food is usually high in preservatives.
 It may include packaged foods, canned goods, or fast foods.
-The high level of preservatives may worsen digestive symptoms and sulfur burps.
+The high level of preservatives may worsen digestive symptoms and sulphur burps.
 Cutting out processed foods from the diet may help improve the digestive system.

 8. Turmeric